appleseed-data/arrest_clusters/README.md

 # arrest_clusters analysis

 This project processes arrest data from Chicago Police Department into an analysis-friendly format and runs several types of analysis.
+The current analytical focus is of a clustering nature; however, this project primarily manages a data cleansing and categorization process of Chicago arrest data.

 ## Source